Every week, I get emails from potential clients who all want to know one thing: How much for a design?

 At this year’s SXSW, I attended a very informative roundtable discussion that focused on – what else? – blog design.
 Naturally, the hottest topic of discussion was pricing, and the panelists freely gave out information regarding not only their prices, but also some info regarding industry pricing trends.

-For instance, The Blog Studio charges $3000-$5000 for a blog design.
+For instance, a company called The Blog Studio charges $3000-$5000 for a blog design.
 Some people thought this was quite high, but Peter (who runs TBS) was cool enough to break things down into their individual elements to explain pricing more thoroughly.
 It’s been nearly three months since SXSW, so I’ll try and rehash things as best I can here.
 The major elements of blog design include:

 - Graphical comps produced in Photoshop